Ulthaze/vuejs-course/Reference.md

 `beforeCreate(), created (), beforeMount(), mounted(), beforeUpdate(), updated(), beforeUnmount (), unmounted ()`
     Inserts code in that particular phase of the Vue lifecycle

+## CLI Commands

+`vue create %name%`
+    Creation of a project environment in a folder within the current folder.
+Default templates are enabled.

+`npm run server`
+    Runs the webserver and enables the CLI debugging tools

+`npm run build`
+    Builds the project and outputs the consolidates files